 Fostoria’s American Pattern

 Of all the highly successful patterns included in Weatherman's book, American is Fostoria's all-time bestseller.
 Introduced in 1915, American was produced for many, many years in a wide variety of pieces ranging from dinnerware to elaborate punch sets.

 Lancaster Colony continued to produce this glass as the American Whitehall pattern after it bought out Fostoria.
-For quite some time this pattern stood as the longest running and most successful in United States glass making history, which is quite a feat in a very competitive industry.
+For quite some time, this pattern stood as the longest-running and most successful in US glassmaking history, which is quite a feat in a very competitive industry.
 While this pattern is no longer being marketed, some of those most recently made pieces confuse novice collectors and should not be valued as highly as older American wares.
-It’s wise to take care buying "Fostoria" pieces that seem on the newer side, and read up on this pattern further before making a costly purchase.
+It’s wise to take care when buying "Fostoria" pieces that seem on the newer side and read up on this pattern further before making a costly purchase.

 Another point of confusion is that Indiana Glass Company made the original Whitehall pattern, which looks very much like American, in the 1960s.
 Many of these pieces are confused with American, but the quality of the glass is not as high as that produced by Fostoria and the shapes of the pieces and angles of the cube-like pattern are different upon close examination.
 Visit a knowledgeable glass dealer or glass show to see the quality of Fostoria's American pattern personally, and it will be easy to tell these apart.

 Other Fostoria Patterns and Colors

 Collectors preferring dinnerware and stems on the delicate side often seek well-known patterns such as Versailles, June, Navarre, Chintz, Vernon, and Romance, among others.
 These pretty stems were popular as bridal registry crystal patterns for many years, and they frequently turn up in estate sales.